Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 An `InMemoryDataNode^` is a specific data node used to model any data in the RAM.
 The `Config.configure_in_memory_data_node()^` method can be used to add a new in_memory data node configuration.
-In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), an optional parameter can be provided.
+In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), an optional parameter can be provided:

 -   If the _**default_data**_ is given as a parameter, the data node is automatically written with the corresponding value (note that any python object can be used).